-The FTSE 250 – The next 250 biggest companies in size are known as the FTSE 250 – in other words, the companies ranked 101 to 350 in the market.
+The next 250 biggest companies in size make up the FTSE 250 – in other words, the companies ranked 101 to 350 in the market.
 Companies in this index are generally known as the ‘mid-caps’, meaning that they have a capitalisation (what they would be worth if you sold them) that is somewhere in the middle between the FTSE 100 and all the other tiddly little companies that are listed.

 Interestingly, many of the traditionally ‘British’ companies, like manufacturers and house-building companies, are often found in the FTSE 250.
 For that reason, investors often choose to track this index if they believe the next few years will be bright for the British economy.
 They’ll look for signals such as a falling unemployment rate, which means more people are holding down jobs and able to spend more on housing, travel and shopping.

-The FTSE All-Share – This measures how the major part of the companies (around 700 of them) listed on the London Stock Exchange is doing.
+This measures the performance of the major part of the companies (around 700 of them) listed on the London Stock Exchange.
 This includes each one that sells shares to the public, from the very big household names like BT to the tiddlers, such as estate agents.
 Although it includes all of the publicly listed companies in the country it moves up and down in a similar way to the FTSE 100 because the first hundred companies in the index account for the vast majority of the wealth of the whole lot.

-Trackers charge less than the managed funds because they’re run by computers which, unlike your average City fund manager, don’t expect a new Porsche Boxter and a holiday in the Bahamas every year.
-In fact, you shouldn’t pay more than 1% a year in management fees for your index-tracker, and some charge less than 0.5%.
+Trackers charge less than the managed funds because they’re run by computers which, unlike your average City fund manager, don’t expect a new Porsche Boxster and a holiday in the Bahamas every year.
+In fact, you shouldn’t pay more than 1% a year in management fees for your index-tracker, and many charge less than 0.2%.
 Index-tracking funds are relatively easy to invest in.
 The only hard part is choosing which one.

 You could also set up an ISA wrapper of your own into which you put a tracker fund and some other investments, depending on what interests you.